-- Step 1: You complete your investor profile.
+- Step 1: Complete your investor profile.
 This is a series of questions designed to establish your goals, time horizon and risk tolerance.
 Your portfolio is created based on this information.

 - Step 2: Review your investment proposal.
-A diversified portfolio that fits your investor profile is designed, and you can choose between a portfolio of all exchange-traded funds (ETFs) or a mix of ETFs and mutual funds.
+You’ll receive a tailor-made proposal.
+You can choose between a portfolio of all exchange-traded funds (ETFs) or a mix of ETFs and mutual funds.

 Adaptive Portfolio rebalances your portfolio based on E*TRADE Capital Management’s portfolio allocation drift parameters.
 Your portfolio “self-adjusts” by comparing your portfolio allocations to the target allocation drift parameters each trading day after the markets close.
 When necessary, trade orders are submitted the following trading day to bring the portfolio into alignment with target allocations.

-Unlike traditional managed portfolios, E*TRADE Adaptive Portfolio owners do not have an individual portfolio manager.
-Instead, portfolio management is handled by E*TRADE Capital Management through its Investment Policy Committee and with support of Investment Strategist.
+Unlike traditional managed portfolios, Adaptive Portfolio accounts do not have an individual portfolio manager.
+Instead, portfolio management is handled by E*TRADE Capital Management through its Investment Policy Committee and with the support of Investment Strategist.
 They will select, remove and add portfolio holdings and determine rebalancing methodology.

 Two Types of Investment Portfolios

-You can choose between a portfolio that is comprised entirely of ETFs or one that includes a combination of ETFs and mutual funds.
+You can choose between a portfolio that’s composed entirely of ETFs or one that includes a combination of ETFs and mutual funds.

-The all-ETF portfolio is comprised of indexed funds with very low operating costs, designed specifically to match the performance of the general markets.
-It offers an opportunity to achieve broad diversification at very low cost.
+The all-ETF portfolio is made up of indexed funds with very low operating costs designed specifically to match the performance of the general markets.
+The portfolio offers an opportunity to achieve broad diversification at a very low cost.

 The hybrid portfolio consists of both ETFs and mutual funds.
-It uses ETFs to provide low-cost diversification, but adds mutual funds if it is determined actively managed funds may add value to the portfolio.
+It uses ETFs to provide low-cost diversification but adds mutual funds if it’s determined that actively managed funds may add value to the portfolio.
 This provides the investor with an opportunity to pursue investment returns that have the potential to outperform the general markets.